dfchacona/Decoradores/README.md

 # Decoradores

-Developed by Diego Chacón And David "el bulto" Hormaza
+Developed by Diego Chacón and David Hormaza